 At the end of fiscal year 2023 and 2022, the Agency's investment in capital assets amounted to \$3,497,880 and \$3,734,623, respectively (net of accumulated depreciation).
 This investment in capital assets includes land, construction-in-process, water system, organization, office building, mobile equipment, office equipment, yards, fuel station, and shop equipment.
-See note 4 on pages 38 and 39 for further information.
+See note 4 for further information.